-Probably the most important thing is to make a schedule and STICK WITH IT.
-Some days you will be a little tired, other days you may not concentrate as hard as you should, but if you are consistent, you will reap great rewards.
+Probably the most important thing is to make a schedule and stick with it.
+Some days, you will be a little tired, and you may not concentrate as hard as you should on other days, but if you are consistent, you will reap great rewards.

 |Section||Current Skill Level

 Scale of 1 - 5:

 5 = High